Coko

-Cheryl Elizabeth Gamble (formerly Clemons; born June 13, 1970), better known by her stage name Coko, is an American singer-songwriter best known as the lead singer of the R&B vocal trio Sisters With Voices (SWV).
+Cheryl Elizabeth Gamble (formerly Clemons; born June 13, 1970), known professionally as Coko, is an American singer-songwriter best known as the lead singer of the R&B vocal trio Sisters With Voices (SWV).
 Aside from her R&B career, Gamble also has a solo gospel career.
 As a member of SWV, Coko has sold 10 million records in the US, and 25 million records worldwide, and is a four-time Grammy Award nominee.

-Early life and career
+Early life

-Gamble was born in The Bronx, New York as Cheryl Gamble to gospel singer Mother Lady "Clyde" Tibba Gamble, Gamble was raised in the South Bronx section, Gamble also lived in Brooklyn before moving back to The Bronx.
-Gamble began singing at age 3, beginning her recording career as a choir member in Hezekiah Walker's Love Fellowship Crusade Choir.
+Cheryl Elizabeth Gamble was born in The Bronx, New York to gospel singer Mother Lady "Clyde" Tibba Gamble, Gamble was raised in the South Bronx section, Gamble also lived in Brooklyn before moving back to The Bronx.
+Gamble began singing at age 3.

+Career

+She began her recording career as a choir member in Hezekiah Walker's Love Fellowship Crusade Choir.

 Sisters With Voices (SWV)

 From 1990 to 1998, Gamble sang with the platinum recording group, Sisters With Voices (SWV).
 Collectively the female trio released five albums - with their debut It's About Time (1992) selling over three million copies making SWV a big hit and earning the group numerous awards and accolades, including a nomination for the Grammy Award for Best New Artist at the 1994 Grammy Awards.
 After their 1997 Christmas album, SWV disbanded.
 To commemorate their tremendous success and huge contribution to the contemporary R&B genre in the early 1990s, six compilation albums were released compiling their best efforts.
 Gamble made the final decision to disband the group.
 In an interview, Gamble stated it was not a mutual decision, that many people tried to convince her to stay but it was inevitable.
 Gamble went on to say that she didn't feel appreciated, that there was no unity within the group and the communication was gone.
 Gamble did not speak to founding member Leanne "Lelee" Lyons for several years.
 SWV eventually reunited and released two albums in the 2010s.